 Now suffering from leukemia, heart disease, and diabetes, Mr Lawrence was raped multiple times when he was just 9-years-old.
-Like Oliver, Arthur, and John, Mr Lawrence remembers Brother Murphy walking through the dormitories at night and choosing children to take to his room.
+Like Arthur and John, Mr Lawrence remembers Brother Murphy walking through the dormitories at night and choosing children to take to his room.

 “He was a terrible man… if I told him to stop, he’d slap me across the face.”

 “In the classroom, you’ve got Murphy trying to teach you and that’s the same man that raped me the other night.
 I used to look out the window… I didn’t want to look at him.”

 Reports of child abuse considered an “attack on the church”